 - National ID number

-Each country has different requirements.
-Some require presenting ID documents.
-Often, though, customers can fill out an online form with their identity to quickly get an account.
+Each country has different KYC requirements.
+Some call for ID documents.
+Others require customers fill out an online form to get an account.

-Behind the scenes, the crypto company uses an identity verification service to prove the identity, ensuring it legitimately and accurately represents the person.
+Behind the scenes, the crypto company uses an identity verification service to ensure the identity is legitimate.
 Those identity procedures help protect the exchange and the financial system from money laundering, fraud and other financial crimes.
-Legal obligations and advanced security technology preserve account information.
-In summary, getting KYC for a crypto account is a normal, safe and easy process.

 Crypto Anti-Money Laundering (AML) covers the requirements for regulated exchanges to prevent criminals from performing transactions.
 The goal is to stop illicit funds from entering the legitimate financial system.

-KYC is part of AML, but AML also includes creating and enabling policies, training, designated responsibilities and review procedures.
-Screening accounts against , monitoring transactions and having an adaptable risk-based approach helps ensure an exchange is compliant with AML regulations.
+KYC is part of AML, which also includes creating and enabling policies, training, designated responsibilities and review procedures.
+Screening accounts against watchlists, monitoring transactions and deploying an adaptable risk-based approach to verification helps ensure an exchange is compliant with AML regulations.